Betsej/Betsej/README.md

 ### Hi, I am Betty ✨ 	:woman_technologist:,

-> <p > An aspiring Software Engineer currently taking the ALX Software Engineering Course. <br>
+> <p > An aspiring Software Engineer currently in transition from Virtual Assistant to Software Engineering and taking the ALX Software Engineering Course. <br>
 > I'm based in Abuja, Nigeria :nigeria: . <br />
 > I look forward to joining a remote team and becoing an integral part of the team.</p>